-There are a variety of ways you can become a gardener.
-No single method is set in stone, so long as you’ve got the drive to learn and make it happen.
+There are many ways you can become a gardener, so long as you have the drive to learn and make it happen.
 Here are the different options you may want to try.

 1. Take a course in horticulture.

-While it’s not always a requirement to have a degree under your belt, it’s strongly recommended since the added knowledge on horticulture will make a world of a difference when it comes down to the labour involved.
+While it’s not always a requirement to have a degree under your belt, it’s strongly recommended.
+The added knowledge of horticulture will make a world of difference in the labor involved.
 You may opt to take horticulture courses online to build your industry know-how.
-Specialised subjects and practical classes will equip you with training you’ll need for specific services.
+Specialized subjects and practical classes will equip you with the training you’ll need for specific services.

 2. Find a gardening apprenticeship.

-When you’re confident in the knowledge you already have and would like to start formal training, a gardening apprenticeship will definitely help get you a nationally recognised qualification.
-Most courses should offer apprenticeships for students, but you can also opt to do this while you’re still in school.
+When you’re confident in your knowledge and would like to start formal training, a gardening apprenticeship will help get you a nationally recognized qualification.

 3. Start your own gardening business.

-You can also become a garden contractor to manage landscaping or become a garden consultant to help guide communities in planning, designing, and installing garden spaces.
+You don’t need to have an entire team right off the bat.
+Instead, you can start with offering standard gardening services to private clients by yourself.
+You can also become a garden contractor to manage landscaping or a garden consultant to help guide communities in planning, designing, and installing garden spaces.

 4. Work with a gardening company.

 The company could be a large-scale corporation that needs regular gardening for commercial properties.
 You can also partner with private sector companies that require regular services.